Chapter 9 - MIDWINTER AND ITS WORK

 The steadiness of the temperature was a subject

-thermometer show.
-Over a period of several days there might be a
+the thermometer show.
+Over a period of several days there might

-range of only four or five degrees.
-Ordinarily, this might be expected
+be a range of only four or five degrees.
+Ordinarily, this might

-of an insular climate, but in our case it depended upon the fact
+be expected of an insular climate, but in our case it depended

 remained steady from the interior of the vast frigid continent.
 The air which flowed over the Hut had all passed through the same temperature-cycle.
 The atmosphere of the interior, where the plateau stood at an elevation of, say, eight thousand feet, might have a temperature -45 degrees F. As the air flowed northwards over Adelie Land to the sea, it would rise slowly in temperature owing to the increased barometric pressure consequent on the descending gradient of the plateau.
 At sea-level the temperature of the river of air would be, approximately, - 20 degrees F.